weihan-01/odin-recipes/README.md

 # odin-recipes
-This is a project from The Odin Project, an online resource for learning Web Development.
-In this project, I created a simple recipe website, through which I learned HTML syntax, basic file organisation and the basics of using Git and Github.
+This is a project where I created a simple recipe website, through which I learned the basics of HTML, CSS, file organisation and also how to use Git and Github.